dharapandya85/DeriBot-CPP/README.md

 3. `DERIBIT <id> get_open_orders` gets all the open orders on the account of this connection.
 The command can be further specialised as `DERIBIT get_open_orders <currency>`, `DERIBIT get_open_orders <instrument>` and `DERIBIT get_open_orders <currency> <label>`.
 **NOTE** To use this command you will have to modify your API key scope to have `trade:read` or `read_write`.

+5. `DERIBIT <id> get_history <currency| instrument>` fetches all recent order history related to a given currency or instrument.

-4. `DERIBIT <id> modify <order_id>` allows you to modify the order with the given order ID.
+5. `DERIBIT <id> modify <order_id>` allows you to modify the order with the given order ID.
 The order ID can be gotten either by noting it down from the received message while placing the order, or later can be retrieved using the `get_open_orders` command.
-5. `DERIBIT <id> cancel <order_id>` allows you to cancel a specific order while `DERIBIT <id> cancel_all <options>` allows you to cancel all orders with the given specification of instrument or currency.
+6. `DERIBIT <id> cancel <order_id>` allows you to cancel a specific order while `DERIBIT <id> cancel_all <options>` allows you to cancel all orders with the given specification of instrument or currency.
 Specifying no options in `cancel_all` cancels all possible open orders.